Ocean County, New Jersey

 Ocean County Communities We Serve

-Viera Investment Group works with homeowners, heirs, and executors across every municipality in Ocean County.
+Viera Investment Group helps homeowners, heirs, and executors understand how these issues show up across every municipality in Ocean County.
 Each community has its own municipal dynamics and patterns of property distress:

 Regardless of which Ocean County municipality the property is in, the probate process runs through the same surrogate’s office in Toms River, and foreclosure actions are filed at the same courthouse.